Configuration via web interface

 In the Dashboard tab, detailed statistics of current resource usage are displayed in the CPU, RAM, Network, and Disk widgets of the TrueConf Group terminal:

-The System log tab contains terminal log files that must be provided when contacting technical support.
+The System log tab contains terminal log files that should be provided when contacting technical support.

-In the Ping section, you can check the availability of a specific video conferencing server via IP and SIP/H.323 protocols.
-To do this, enter its IP address or DNS name (without protocol, e.g.,
+In section Ping, you can check the availability of a specific VCS server via IP and SIP/H.323 protocols.
+To do this, enter its IP address or DNS name (without protocol specification, for example,

 video.company.com) in the Enter an address field and click the Test button:

-To check the packet route to a specific server or terminal, enter its IP address or DNS name in the Traceroute section and click the Test button.
+To check the packet route to a specific server or terminal, enter its IP address or DNS name in block Traceroute and click the Test button.

-In the Network packet log section, you can record the network traffic passing through the terminal and analyze it using a program like Wireshark (opens new window).
+In section Network packet log, you can record and analyze the network traffic passing through the terminal, for example, using Wireshark.
 You can download the network log by clicking the

 button.
-Traffic log files must also be provided in case of contacting technical support.
+Additionally, traffic log files should be provided when contacting technical support.